Mortal/bbfetch/README.md

 pip install -r requirements.txt
 ```

-Next, copy the two files in `rav-dADS2` to
+Next, copy the two files in `roberto-dSik` to
 your own directory and adjust them, filling out the details.

 The course ID of a Blackboard courses is found by inspecting the course URL.